StrangeBeeCorp/docs/docs/includes/access-feeders.md

-!!! warning "Required permissions for managing feeders"
+!!! warning "Required permissions for managing alert feeders"
-    Only users with the `manageConfig` permission can manage feeders in TheHive.
+    Only users with the `manageConfig` permission can manage alert feeders in TheHive.